Top Tips for Selling Timber

 “Labelling the products with their quality also helps,” Snows’ Phil Jones continues.
 “People can then appreciate the difference in what they’re buying.
 Fifths Redwood PSEs are a good quality, but where a higher quality finish is required then Unsorted timber should be recommended to give more of a joinery grade end result.
 Remember that perception is everything.
 If a builder sees dirty or damaged stock in the racks it’s off-putting.
 Check your stock regularly for damaged pieces.”

 Much depends on the size of your merchant branch as to the depth of range you can display in solid timber mouldings, but what else matters in selling these products today?
-We asked Jason Dodd, Sales Manager at Setra Wood Products UK, for his top tip:
+Jason Dodd, Sales Manager at Setra Wood Products UK, for his top tip:

 “Know your customer base: analysing your sales is the best way to determine whether your customers are likely to buy on price or quality.
 Also look around at the age of the housing stock nearby as that will help determine the selection of profiles that might give you good stock-turn.
 Ask your supplier’s advice if you’re reviewing your range: TTF members like Setra Wood Products are here to help.”